 This expression from classical philosophy describes the concept that substance and value must be derived from material.
 Cryptocurrencies are derived from the production of a cryptographic formula.
 The first of the Principles of Nature is that “nothing is brought forth by any supernatural power out of naught” according to the Roman Philosopher Lucretius, who proceeded to state that :

 “For if things are created out of nothing, any breed

 Could be born from any other; nothing would require seed.”

-The creation of cryptocurrencies add to their mystique because they not a form of natural creation.
+The creation of cryptocurrencies adds to their mystique because they are not a form of natural creation.

 Parallels with alchemy

 Alchemy was an ancient practice that sought to turn base metals into gold by transforming the material characteristics of base metal into something of value.
 The ancient practice was seen as a cross between scientific study and charlatanism.
 Practitioners conducted their experiments in secret and maintained records of their experimental work in cyphers and cryptic symbolism.
 Legislative prohibition accompanied by criminal sanctions and disapproval by Christian Churches contributed to the aura of secrecy and shadowy practices.
 While miners of cryptocurrency do not practice in shady places, the security, energy and cryptography used in the creation of cryptocurrencies do borrow from the science of alchemy.